Alastair

 place.
 Soon I found unofficial mentors: Helen Gardner, the learned Ethel

-and George Temple the mathematician.
-Besides these I could rely, of course, on
+Temple the mathematician.
+Besides these I could rely, of course, on my peer

-my peer group; for we all mysteriously had time then for coffee in the morning
+group; for we all mysteriously had time then for coffee in the morning and in

 Christopher Ricks.

-Lewis’s Cambridge years I saw little of him, and by 1962 we were different
+Cambridge years I saw little of him, and by 1962 we were different people.
+I

-people.
-I had finished my D. Phil., been a junior research fellow at Queen’s,
+had finished my D. Phil., been a junior research fellow at Queen’s, taught a

-taught a year in Indiana, and become a fellow of Brasenose.
-Lewis, too was a
+year in Indiana, and become a fellow of Brasenose.
+Lewis, too was a different

-different person from the supervisor I remembered: he had married but lost his
+person from the supervisor I remembered: he had married but lost his wife and

-the Eskimo Nell genre.
-If he was a saint, it was not one of an austere
+or the Eskimo Nell genre.
+If he was a saint, it was not one of an

-or narrowly pious sort.
+austere or narrowly pious sort.
 Nor given to angst.
-He was assured, and talked of his
+He was assured, and talked

-wife, Joy, without difficulty.
-Retrospection now brought no unbearable sadness.
+of his wife, Joy, without difficulty.
+Retrospection now brought no unbearable

 In 1963 Jack